Teaching Technical Communication

-Building from the Certificate to the MA in Technical Communication
+Building from the Certificate to the MA or PhD in Technical Communication

-All of the courses in the certificate also apply to the MA in Technical Communication, so students wishing to develop their credentials even further can apply to continue their studies and enter the MATC program.
-Texas Tech is proud to offer its MA in Technical Communication both onsite and online.
-The degree is identical to the one we offer on-site.
+All of the courses in the certificate also apply to the MA in Technical Communication or the PhD in Technical Communication and Rhetoric, so students wishing to develop their credentials even further can apply to continue their studies.
+Texas Tech is proud to offer its MA and PhD programs both onsite and online.
+The degrees are identical across all modalities.

-For more information about the certificate in teaching technical communication, you may contact the Certificate Coordinator, Dr. Christiana Christofides.
+For more information about the certificate in teaching technical communication, you may contact the Director of Graduate Studies, Dr. Christiana Christofides.

 How to Apply